 |---|---|

 | Corporation with arm's-length employees | Yes.
-Any CCPC with unrelated employees can offer a PHSP. |
+A corporation can offer a valid PHSP to eligible employees if the plan meets the CRA rules. |

-| Sole proprietor with no employees | No. An unincorporated sole proprietor working alone does not qualify.
-There is no employer-employee relationship to satisfy CRA requirements. |
+| Sole proprietor with no employees | No. An unincorporated sole proprietor working alone does not qualify for the HSA/PHSP reimbursement arrangement. |

 | Professional corporation | Yes.
-Doctors, lawyers, accountants, dentists, and other incorporated professionals are some of the most common PHSP users. |
+Doctors, lawyers, accountants, dentists, and other incorporated professionals are common PHSP users. |

 How is a PHSP taxed?